 Mr. Meth is a recognized authority in the design of intersections with traffic signals.
 He has designed over 350 such intersections, served as resident engineer in the construction of over 50 such intersections, and developed signal timing plans for over 800 such intersections.
 He was chosen by the New Jersey Department of Transportation to co-develop and teach 2-3 day workshops on traffic signal design, and still presents this course annually.

-Mr. Meth is a licensed professional engineer in New Jersey, New York, Pennsylvania, Connecticut, Delaware, Maryland, Florida, Illinois, Georgia, District of Columbia, Virginia, Alaska, Arizona, Washington, and Ontario, Canada.
-He also holds certifications as a Professional Traffic Operations Engineer and Professional Transportation Planner.
+Mr. Meth is a licensed professional engineer in New Jersey, New York, Pennsylvania, Alaska, Arizona, Connecticut, Delaware, Maryland, Florida, Georgia, Indiana, Illinois, District of Columbia, South Carolina, Virginia, Washington, and Ontario, Canada.
+He also holds certifications as a Professional Traffic Operations Engineer (PTOE) and Professional Transportation Planner (PTP).
 He earned both a Bachelors and Master’s degree in Civil Engineering from the University of Waterloo, and a Masters of Business Administration from Montclair State University.
 He is a Past President of the Metropolitan New York / New Jersey Section and a Past District Chair of the Northeast District of the Institute of Transportation Engineers (ITE).
 He is also vice-chair of the Traffic Engineering National Council with the ITE, and a current member of the Transportation Professional Certification Board.
 He has worked on multiple engineering projects throughout the United States and Canada.